diku-dk/hpps-e2023-pub/README.md

 get help with the assignments.
 The cafés are at a yet-undisclosed location.

-## Exam qualification

-To qualify for the exam you are required to achieve at least 50% of the total number of points in the *first five* assignments (that is, 10 points at minimum).
-You also need to get *at least* one point in each of the first five assignment.

-## Exam date

-The exam is a take-home exam held in the exam week (the exact dates are determined by the exam office).
-It has an estimated workload of 20 hours.
-It will involve practical programming and performance analysis of programs.

 ## Languages

 All written material will be in **English**.